Arthur-B/Arthur-B/README.md

 ### NumPy

 Pi is an ubiquitous constant that can be estimated by various methods.
-Every year around Pi-day, pi visualizations bloom over the internet, .
-However, is it the fastest?
-In this repository, I explore different ways to determine Pi and their visualizations.
+Every year around Pi-day, pi visualizations, such as Monte-Carlo simulations (on the left), bloom over the internet.
+However, which one is it the fastest?
+Or the prettiest?!
+In this repository, I explore different ways to determine Pi, thei convergence speed, and their visualizations.

-Check out the repository: [`RL-snake`](https://github.com/Arthur-B/pi-estimate)
+Check out the repository: [`pi-estimate`](https://github.com/Arthur-B/pi-estimate)